HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on your experience with GCD, but here is an example answer:
+  The answer depends on your experience with GCD.
+Here is how I would approach it:

   >I have used GCD in multiple projects to perform time-consuming tasks in the background, such as network requests or file operations, without blocking the main thread and freezing the UI.
 I have used the main queue to handle UI-related tasks and global queues for general-purpose tasks
   </details>